strapdata/elassandra/docs/elassandra/source/enterprise.rst

 .. code::

-   POST _aaa_clear_privilege_cache?pretty&role=sales,kibana"
+   POST _aaa_clear_privilege_cache?pretty&roles=sales,kibana"

 ..
 TIP::

-   If you are running multiple Elasticsearch cluster in your Cassandra cluster, you should clear privilege cache on each Elasticsearch cluster.
+   If you are running multiple Elasticsearch cluster in your Cassandra cluster, you should clear privilege cache on each datacenter where Elasticsearch is enabled.

 Multi-user Kibana configuration